ConnorRigby/elixir-rf69/README.md

 # WARNINGS

-This library barely functions.
-Please don't put it into production.

-Also be sure to check your local laws for legal radio bands.
+Be sure to check your local laws for legal radio bands.

 ## Compatability